Nangarhar Province: Recent history

 Osama bin Laden held a strong position in Nangarhar during the late 1990s.
 He led a fight against US-led forces in the 2001 Tora Bora campaign.
-He ultimately escaped to Abottabad, Pakistan, where he was killed in a night raid by members of SEAL Team Six in 2011.
+He ultimately escaped to Abbottabad, Pakistan, where he was killed in a night raid by members of SEAL Team Six in 2011.

 After the removal of the Taliban government and the formation of the Karzai administration in late 2001, U.S.-led Afghan National Security Forces (ANSF) gradually established authority across the province.
-Despite this, Taliban insurgents continue to stage attacks against Afghan government forces.
-The Haqqani Network and militants loyal to Islamic State of Iraq and the Levant – Khorasan Province (ISIL-KP) are often blamed for the attacks, which sometimes include major suicide bombings.
+Despite this, Taliban insurgents continued to stage attacks against Afghan government forces.
+The Haqqani Network and militants loyal to the Islamic State of Iraq and the Levant – Khorasan Province (ISIL-KP) are often blamed for the attacks, which sometimes include major suicide bombings.
 Several incursions by Pakistani military forces have also been reported in the districts next to the Durand Line border.
 The focus of the conflict is on the Kabul and Kunar rivers, which run through Nangarhar.

-On April 13, 2017, U.S. President Donald Trump ordered a targeted strike on ISIL-KP by use of the second largest non-nuclear bomb in the U.S. arsenal at the time.
+On 13 April 2017, U.S. President Donald Trump ordered a targeted strike on ISIL-KP by use of the second largest non-nuclear bomb in the U.S. arsenal at the time.
 The bomb was a 21,000 lb. weapon called the Massive Ordnance Air Blast Bomb; nicknamed the "Mother Of All Bombs" (MOAB).
-The intended target was ISIL militants hiding inside tunnels, most of whom came "from Bangladesh, Pakistan, Tajikistan, Russia, India and other countries."
-Mohammad Radmanish, spokesman for the Afghan Ministry of Defense stated: "Most militants killed in the attack were from Pakistan, India, Philippines, and Bangladesh."
+The intended target was ISIL militants hiding inside tunnels, most of whom came "from Bangladesh, Russia, India and other countries."
 It was the first time the MOAB had been used in combat.
+In August 2021, the province was captured by the Taliban.

 Healthcare

 The percentage of households with clean drinking water fell from 43% in 2005 to 8% in 2011.
 The percentage of births attended to by a skilled birth attendant increased from 22% in 2005 to 60% in 2011.

 Education

 Nangarhar University is located in the provincial capital, Jalalabad.
 It is government-funded and provides higher education to nearly 6,000 students from the region.

 A number of schools operate in the province, providing basic education to both boys and girls.
 The overall literacy rate (6+ years of age) increased from 29% in 2005 to 31% in 2011.
 The overall net enrollment rate (6–13 years of age) increased from 39% in 2005 to 51% in 2011.

 Economy

 The Jalalabad plain is one of the principal agricultural areas of Afghanistan.
 The strong agricultural base, coupled with the crucial trade route connecting Kabul with Peshawar, makes Nangarhar one of the more economically diverse and functional provinces of Afghanistan.
 Torkham is one of the major border crossings between Afghanistan and Pakistan.
 It is the busiest port of entry between the two countries, serving as a major economical hub for the province.

 Nangarhar is famous in Afghanistan for producing lemons, oranges, olives, peanuts and dates.
-Beside that many other fruits and vegetables are also grown.
+Many other fruits and vegetables are also grown.
 It was once a major center of opium poppy production in the country.